Blog post

 It’s often associated with grocery stores and - while this is where it’s used most - more and more retailers are looking to enhance the experience they give their customers by making self-checkout a reality.

-Not only is it a vital tool in the quest for no queues in physical stores, it also frees up store associates and turns them into sales representatives.
+Not only is it a vital tool in the quest for no queues in physical stores, but it also frees up store associates and turns them into sales representatives.
 When they’re not stuck behind a checkout, store associates are able to spend more time helping and serving customers, delivering a better experience.

 Self-checkout has been a huge success in the food industry for nearly ten years now and customers are ready to see more self-checkout options in every store they visit.